anisha-w/TwitterClone/README.md

 Note : PID is a variable that stores the process id of the twitterserver (referred as the server).
 During initalization, the function start_server() returns the process id.
 Refer command {Link}

 ## Implementation
+TwitterClone is a system designed to mimic the functionality of Twitter.
+It follows the Actor model paradigm, where each user profile is treated as an independent actor referred to as the client.
+The system includes a main engine acting as a server that keeps track of user profile names and their associated process IDs.
+To create a realistic simulation of the Twitter engine, a simulator engine is implemented.
+The simulator replicates the actions performed on a regular Twitter platform and invokes the backend functions of the client actors to simulate different actions.
+This simulator is useful for measuring performance metrics and scaling out the Twitter engine by generating a large number of users in bulk.

+##### What is the actor model?
+The actor model is a programming paradigm that provides a conceptual framework for building concurrent and distributed systems.
+In the actor model, an actor represents a fundamental unit of computation.
+Each actor encapsulates its own state, behavior, and communication mechanism.
+Actors can asynchronously send messages to other actors, receive messages, and modify their internal state based on incoming messages.
+Actors cannot access each others data or state, they can only share information through messages.

+##### Responsibilites of each Actor/process
+Server Engine
+1. Keep track of registered accounts
+2. Keeps track of tweets
+    a. map for key:hashtag ; value:list of tweets with that hashtag and the tweeter’s usernames
+    b. map for key:mention ; value:list of tweets with that mention and the tweeter’s usernames
+3. Responds to client requests for search queries, allowing users to search for specific hashtags, mentions, or keywords within subscribed tweets.

+Client
+1. Tweet
+2. Retweet
+3. Request for search by hashtag, mention, or search for a keyword only in subscribed tweets
+4. Display Feed

+Simulator
+1. Create N users
+2. Simulate following functions
+    a.
+Subscribe
+    b.
+Tweet
+    c.
+Retweet
+    d.
+Search

 #### System Design Diagram
 <p align="center">